 Here is that same verse from the Greek Septuagint (the Hebrew bible translated into Greek) completed in 132 BC, 537 years before the Latin Vulgate was translated:

 The translators of the Septuagint interpreted (not translated, not transliterated, but interpreted) the Hebrew heylel as the Greek word ἑωσφόρος (eosphoros).
 According to Greek mythology, the dawn goddess Eos (Aurora in Latin) had two sons; namely, Esperos, the evening star (Venus in the evening) and his brother Eosphoros, the morning star (Venus in the morning).
-Rather than translate the Hebrew heylel into Greek using phosphoros (‘light bearer/bringer’ or ‘morning star’), which the New Testament Greek translators would later do, the translators of the Septuagint chose to insert the name of a mythological character, a Greek god, into the Isaiah passage.
+Rather than translate the Hebrew heylel into Greek using phosphoros (‘light bearer/bringer’ or ‘morning star’), which the New Testament Greek translators would later do in 2Peter 1:19, the translators of the Septuagint chose to insert the name of a mythological character, a Greek god, into the Isaiah passage.
+By what authority?

 HINT: In the event it is not obvious, please note that the Greek translators did not introduce the Latin word lucifer in 132 BC.
-If superstitious practitioners wished to be historically accurate, they would be faithfully uttering the Greek name (a mythological name, mind you) Eosphoros, not the Latin word (word – not name) lucifer which came about much, much later.
+If today’s superstitious practitioners wished to be historically accurate, they would be faithfully uttering the older Greek name (a mythological name, mind you) Eosphoros, not the Latin word (a word – not a name) lucifer which came about much, much later.

 Here, again, is the Latin text of Isaiah 14:12, as seen in Jerome’s translation from 405 AD:

-Jerome, who obviously assumed the Hebrew word heylel referred to the morning star, the dawn, daybreak, used the Latin word lucifer in 405 AD.
+Jerome assumed the Hebrew word heylel referred to the morning star, the dawn, daybreak, and translated the word using the closest Latin equivalent, lucifer.
 He did not capitalize the first letter in some effort to present it as a proper name.
+In other words, the Latin translation of the Bible in which the world is introduced to the word lucifer does not present the word as the name of the Devil.

-We have already established that after Jerome’s Latin Vulgate Bible was published, both John Wycliffe and Myles Coverdale opted to transliterate the Latin word lucifer in their respective English versions of the Bible, retaining the spelling.
+We have already established that, after Jerome’s Latin Vulgate Bible was published, both John Wycliffe and Myles Coverdale opted to transliterate the Latin word lucifer in their respective English versions of the Bible, retaining the spelling.
+They did not opt to transliterate the (alleged) original Hebrew word heylel (can you image: O!
+Heylel…), nor did they opt to transliterate the Greek word Eosphoros (O!
+Eosphoros…).
+Unlike Jerome, they did not attempt to translate the Hebrew word heylel into their target language, English.
+Nor did they attempt to translate the Greek word eosphoros into English.

 Likewise, 1200 years after Jerome’s translation, the KJV translators also opted to transliterate the Latin word lucifer.
 They did not translate the Hebrew word heylel into English as ‘the morning star.’
 Like Wycliffe and Coverdale, they simply maintained the spelling of the Latin word.